-Aproduction shooting schedule template is developed by the 1st assistant director and production unit during pre-production on a project.
+A production shooting schedule template is developed by the 1st assistant director and producer during pre-production on a project.
 Over time, the shooting schedule is updated to accommodate changes in the shooting script, talent, locations, gear, etc. In this post, we’ll review how a stripboard is used to create a shooting schedule.

 This is StudioBinder’s Scheduling Functionality.
 Creating a shooting schedule via Excel can be a serious chore (and lead to human error).
 An automated solution provides peace of mind for more serious productions.

 After the shooting script has been formatted correctly, import it into your film scheduling software.

 After importing, all of your scenes, characters, and locations will be parsed for you.

 Scenes will be color-coded based on the combination of INT/EXT and DAY/NIGHT.

 If your film production software supports it, other color variations may display based on dawn, dusk, sunset, sunrise, twilight, etc.

 Each scene strip is organized with the following details:

 - Scene Number